AndrewJBateman/angular-material-portfolio/README.md

 * **Home:** Working.
 Top section has 2 fxFlex columns with photo and text, including a Http service to display my number of repos, linked to the github API.
 Also displays date when Github profile page was updated.
 Rest of page comprises Angular Material cards used to display data on areas studied/worked, using data-binding from an array of 'areas' based on an Area model.
 TODO: add link at bottom to return to the top (good for mobile phones):

 * **Projects:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
-Cards are sized so up to 4 will show on a row before wrapping to the next line.
+Cards are sized so up to 4 will show on a row (on a PC) before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.
+Footer includes 3 buttons: 1 routes to Project-detail page with more info, 1 routes to github page and 1 open app in browser.
-TODO: Complete real content.
+TODO: Complete real content, add routing for Project-detail page.

 * **Skills:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 TODO: Complete real content.